Four refugee students head from Uganda to Belgium thanks to EU-funded and transnational programme, supported by FCA

 UNHCR took on a collaborative and strategic role by advocating for these candidates, conducting verification and carrying out the vetting processes, it also analyzed the family composition to ensure they met the necessary criteria.
 They collaborated with the International Organization for Migration (IOM) to manage pre-departure formalities and support the candidates.

 The private sponsors contributed by providing opportunities that will allow candidates make professional contributions to the host country and engage in meaningful work which help expand the tax base.
-Together, these three main players significantly contributed to enabling Eric and Diane, refugees with potential to secure employment and transform their futures.
+Together, these three main players significantly contributed to enabling Erick and Diane, refugees with potential to secure employment and transform their futures.

 FCA and EU Humanitarian Aid launch new project in Uganda